H-Gomez/crypto-commits-runner/README.md

 > Data is sourced from Coingecko which has an API rate limit of 300 calls/minute so the requests are throttled.

+## Deployment
+Current being hosted on Heroku basic dyno with the Scheduler add-on installed.
+This is set to run `index.js` at 00:30 every day.